stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Under the hood, if any of the `require`s are successful they will return back a type `void`.
 So in the case we are passing a type that our `require`s accepts we get back a `void* = nullptr` which is safely ignored by the compiler.
 In the case that the type does not satisfy the `require` then the function is removed from the set of possible functions the caller could use via SFINAE.
-So with this scheme, we end up having a very nice pattern for writing generic templates for functions while also being able to restrict the set of types that a function can be used for
+This scheme leads to a very nice pattern for writing generic templates for functions while also being able to restrict the set of types that a function can be used for.

 #### (2) Ensure Eigen matrices are only evaluated once

 Before accessing individual coefficients of an Eigen type, use @ref stan::math::to_ref to make sure accessing the coefficients will not cause a compiler error or force the coefficient to be computed multiple times.
+The function @ref stan::math::to_ref is a smart helper function that will evaluate expressions that perform computations, but will not evaluate expressions that are only a view or slice of a matrix or vector.

-In the Stan Math library, we allow functions to accept Eigen expressions as composing expressions together can often give much more optimized code.
+In the Stan Math library, we allow functions to accept Eigen expressions.
+This allows expressions to be accumulated across multiple function calls and can often give much more optimized code.
 For instance, in the example below the additions that go into `subtract()` will be combined together to form one large computation instead of many smaller ones.

 ```cpp
 Eigen::MatrixXd x = subtract(add(A, multiply(B, C)), add(D, E));
 ```

-The type created on the RHS of the above is an Eigen expression that looks like the following pseudotype of the real generated expression.
+The type created on the right hand side of the equals is an Eigen expression that looks like the following pseudotype of the real generated expression.

 ```cpp
 Eigen::Subtract<Eigen::Add<MatrixXd, Eigen::Product<MatrixXd, MatrixXd>>, Eigen::Add<MatrixXd, MatrixXd>>